Mona Liza Santos

 Before anything else, I’m a mother.

-And like many parents, most of what I do now begins with one simple question:
+Like many parents, most of what I do begins with one simple question:

 Today, I’ve written dozens of children’s books, including Mama, I Love You, a story that began as something deeply personal between a mother and her child.